We’re gonna test it out and see if it sucks and is a giant waste of your 82$ or if it’s a bargain if you should pick one up.

 Sharpness isn’t horrible.
 Wide-open like the 50 millimeters 1.1 SLR magic that I reviewed last year.
 Compared to that, it’s usable.

 But don’t expect stunning results, especially with photos for key video is less demanding on lenses.
 Here, the lens performs better.
 If you want sharpness, I would suggest stopping down the F to a weight where it noticeably better and the corners are much sharper at F 5 6.
 The lens performs exceptionally considering the price in real-world uses.

-I didn’t notice distortion, but when doing my sharpness tests on a flat box with lines, it’s definitely noticeable.
+I didn’t notice distortion, but when doing my sharpness tests on a flat box with lines, it’s noticeable.

-Like with most cheap lenses, fringing is the biggest issue and is really noticeable with high contrast situations.
+Like with most cheap lenses, fringing is the issue and is noticeable with high contrast situations.
 This is fairly easy to fix with photos, but much harder with video, depending on your use case.
-This may not be an issue, but if you shoot with lights or sky behind your subject or in the snow, it will definitely be noticeable.
+This may not be an issue, if you shoot with lights or sky behind your subject or in the snow, it will definitely be noticeable.

 If you have to shoot in one of these situations, I’d suggest stopping down F to wait to reduce fringing.

 The only native micro for third’s lens that has the focal length is my twelve to 35, which sells for between 702000$ and f 2.8.
 The sharpness difference is definitely noticeable, in the corners.

 But at 5 6, while not being sharp, the New Year keeps up.